 Four main ways, in combination:

-- The method is a direct connection, not dependent on nearby mobile towers, so it can be used anywhere without fear of “dead zones.”
-There is no SIM card to buy, therefore no waterproofing issues or further costs from text requests, etc. required to operate it.
+- Direct RF connection – not dependent on nearby mobile towers, so it can be used anywhere in the world without fear of “dead zones.”
+No SIM card to maintain therefore no waterproofing issues or further costs from text requests, etc. required to operate it.
 Simple.
 Reliable.

-- Instead of periodic updates, delayed or irregular response to text inquiries this is real-time data streaming.
+- Real time GPS updates – not delayed or irregular response waiting for an SMS.
 You see where you bird is now, not just where it was.

-- Our own innovative custom mapping application developed in-house makes it a joy to watch the flight, not a distraction.
-And you can also Replay or Share your flights (the same tracks and stats) with friends.
+- Best in class App w/ offline Maps, developed in house: makes it a joy to watch the flight, not a distraction.
+You can also Share your flights live with your firends or Replay in 3D .

 These key features have not been available until now.